-8.0 Risk Registers
+9.0 Risk Registers

-- 8.1 To ensure that the risk registers are comprehensive and accurately reflect the levels of risk within the council, all relevant and available sources of information will be used in their compilation and review, namely:-
+- 9.1 To ensure that the risk registers are comprehensive and accurately reflect the levels of risk within the council, all relevant and available sources of information will be used in their compilation and review, namely:

-- The council's Annual Governance Statement;
+- The council's Annual Governance Statement

-- Internal audit reports;
+- Internal audit reports

-- External audit reports;
+- External audit reports

-- Committee reports / portfolio holder / officer delegation reports;
+- Committee reports / portfolio holder / officer delegation reports

-- Risk Assessments;
+- Risk Assessments

-- Incident / accident reports;
+- Incident / accident reports

-- Insurance claims and advice from the council's Insurers;
+- Insurance claims and advice from the council's Insurers

-- · Complaints; and
+- Complaints

-- Any relevant articles from risk management publications.
+- Any relevant articles from risk management publications

-- 8.2 The Internal Audit and Assurance Team will oversee administration of both strategic and operational risk registers within the Grace Risk Management

-system (Grace).
-However, identified risk owners will ultimately be responsible for monitoring and updating their risk scores and actions plans.
+- 9.2 Colleagues within the Office of the Chief Executive (OCE) will oversee administration of both strategic and operational risk registers within the Grace Risk Management system.
+Identified risk owners will ultimately be responsible for monitoring and updating their risk scores and actions plans.

-8.3 The Grace system will automatically send risk owners with a weekly email reminder of any overdue risk reviews and overdue actions, and Internal Audit will monitor risk movements to ensure that risk owners are updating records as and when required.
+9.3 The Grace system will automatically send risk owners a weekly email reminder of any overdue risk reviews and overdue actions, and OCE colleagues will monitor risk movements to ensure that risk owners are updating records as and when required.

 Managers are encouraged to amend risk scores or descriptions with the intention of maintaining a culture of openness.
-However Internal Audit will monitor these amendments to ensure that actions taken e.g. increased or improved control, or another viable explanation e.g. the activity ceases altogether, has been recorded within the system to support the change.
+The OCE will spot check a selection of amendments to ensure that actions taken e.g. increased or improved control, or another viable explanation e.g. the activity ceases altogether, has been recorded within the system to support the change.

-9.0 Roles and Responsibilities
+10.0 Roles and Responsibilities

-9.1 To ensure risk management is effectively implemented, all staff and Members should have a level of understanding of the Council's risk management approach and regard risk management as part of their responsibilities:
+To ensure risk management is effectively implemented, all staff and Councillors should have a level of understanding of the council's risk management approach and regard risk management as part of their responsibilities: